 1. Compare electricity prices

 Open the comparison tool.
-For an accurate comparison, you need to select the number of people in your household, enter your approximate yearly consumption and postal code.
-Also, be sure to tick the box for ‘Germany’s best electricity providers’ so that you will only be shown reliable providers.
+Select the number of people in your household or enter your approximate yearly consumption and postal code.
+Be sure to tick the box for ‘Germany’s best electricity providers’ so that you will only get reliable providers in the results.

 As per statistics, the approximate yearly electricity consumption in Germany is the following: